Wellness

 The Leadership in Wellness Fellowship

 We are excited to be one of the first Wellness Fellowships in the country.
-It is a one year fellowship for EM graduated physicians.
+It is a one year fellowship for EM-trained physicians.
 With an increasing awareness of physician “wellness and resiliency” and the epidemic of “burnout” comes the need for physician leadership specific to these areas of interest.
 Many health systems are creating the position of Chief Wellness Officer (CWO) to spearhead initiatives related to physician wellness.
 The Baystate EM Leadership in Wellness Fellowship seeks to provide education and preparation to an Emergency Medicine graduate to be a wellness champion.

 While the concept of wellness and the term burnout have become catch-all phrases to encompass anything that makes the job of physician hard or annoying, this fellowship is designed to focus on the relationship between faculty and administration.
 All current literature points out the need for a systemic and cultural change which starts at the administrative level.
-While the tenants of physician wellness like self care and mindfulness are the core content, this fellowship seeks to go deeper into the understanding of the stressors of the profession and to foster an environment that is adaptive and creative in the way we come up with institutional solutions.
+While the tenants of physician wellness like self-care and mindfulness are the core content, this fellowship seeks to go deeper into the understanding of the stressors of the profession and to foster an environment that is adaptive and creative in the way we come up with institutional solutions.

 If you are interested in the fellowship or want to learn more, please feel free to contact Zachary.Testo@baystatehealth.org